arizzuto98/FireSizePrediction/README.md

-# Fire Size Prediction Using the Mesogeos Datacube
+# Fire Size Prediction Using the Mesogeos Datacube and Machine Learning

 A machine learning pipeline that classifies Mediterranean wildfire sizes (small, medium, large) from a 648GB spatio-temporal environmental dataset — built to run within a 12GB memory limit on Google Colab.